ipetkov/crane/docs/API.md

 * `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
   - Default value: `true`
-* `doRemapSourcePathPrefix`: Controls instructing rustc to remap the path prefix of any sources it captures (for example, this can include file names used in panic info).
-This is useful to omit any references to `/nix/store/...` from the final binary, as including them will make Nix pull in all sources when installing any binaries.
-  - Default value: `true`
 * `installPhase`: the commands used by the install phase of the derivation
   - Default value: the install phase will run `preInstall` hooks, log and evaluate `installPhaseCommand`, and run `postInstall` hooks